martenframework/marten/docs/docs/handlers-and-http/reference/generic-handlers.md

 It should be noted that the redirect response issued will be a 302 (found).

-The model class used to update the new record can be configured through the use of the [`#model`](pathname:///api/dev/Marten/Handlers/RecordRetrieving/ClassMethods.html#model(model%3ADB%3A%3AModel.class%3F)-instance-method) class method.
+The model class used to update the new record can be configured through the use of the [`#model`](pathname:///api/dev/Marten/Handlers/RecordRetrieving.html#model(model_klass)-macro) macro.
 By default, the record to update is retrieved by expecting a `pk` route parameter: this parameter is assumed to contain the value of the primary key field associated with the record that should be updated.
 If you need to use a different route parameter name, you can also specify a different one through the use of the [`#lookup_param`](pathname:///api/dev/Marten/Handlers/RecordRetrieving/ClassMethods.html#lookup_param(lookup_param%3AString|Symbol)-instance-method) class method.
 Finally, the model field that is used to get the model record (defaulting to `pk`) can also be configured by leveraging the [`#lookup_param`](pathname:///api/dev/Marten/Handlers/RecordRetrieving/ClassMethods.html#lookup_param(lookup_param%3AString|Symbol)-instance-method) class method.

 The schema used to perform the validation can be defined through the use of the [`#schema`](pathname:///api/dev/Marten/Handlers/Schema.html#schema(schema%3AMarten%3A%3ASchema.class%3F)-class-method) class method.
 Alternatively, the [`#schema_class`](pathname:///api/dev/Marten/Handlers/Schema.html#schema_class-instance-method) method can also be overridden to dynamically define the schema class as part of the request handler handling.